 Half the melting would take place in less than 1,000 years.

-Paleoclimatologists have established that Antarctica was once a lush, green continent, icing over only in the past 35 million years, amid a general cooling of the world’s climate.
-Also, sea levels far higher than today, have occurred in the past, but that was much before the dawn of human civilization.
+Sidelight: Paleoclimatologists have established that Antarctica was once a lush, green continent, icing over only in the past 35 million years, amid a general cooling of the world’s climate.
+Also, sea levels far higher than today, have occurred in the past, but that was way before the dawn of human civilization.